Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Related Work

-Several studies have considered the information quality in VCPS.
+Several studies have evaluated the information quality in VCPS.
 Liu et al. \cite{liu2014temporal} proposed a scheduling algorithm for temporal data dissemination in VCPS, which strikes a balance between real-time data dissemination and timely information sensing.
 Dai et al. \cite{dai2019temporal} proposed an evolutionary multi-objective algorithm to enhance the information quality and improve the data delivery ratio.
 Liu et al. \cite{liu2014realtime} proposed two online algorithms to schedule the temporal data dissemination under different consistency requirements by analyzing the dissemination characteristics.
 Rager et al. \cite{rager2017scalability} developed a framework to enhance the information quality by modeling random data loads to capture the stochastic nature of real networks.
 Yoon et al. \cite{yoon2021performance} presented a unified cooperative perception framework to obtain the accurate motion states of vehicles, considering communication losses in vehicular networks and the random vehicle motions.
+These studies focused on information quality evaluation with respect to data timeliness, accuracy, or consistency in VCPS.
+Nevertheless, existing studies only considered the quality measurement at the homogeneous data item level, which may not sufficient when considering at the application level where the required logical views are constructed by fusing heterogeneous information.